Page contents

 Support for housing association and council tenants

 If you are a council or housing association tenant, you should let your landlord know if you need adaptations in your home.
-In most cases, adaptations will be carried out and funded by the council or housing association, with no charge to you.
+In most cases, adaptations are carried out and funded by the council or housing association with no charge to you.

-Typically for this to happen you will need to have undertaken a needs assessment, as was mentioned previously.
-You can find out more information and needs assessments and what they entail in our article here.
+Typically for this to happen you will need to have undertaken a needs assessment.

-If your landlord, whether it’s a housing association or the council, isn’t able to arrange for the adaptations that you need, they may find you an alternative home that better suits you.
+If your landlord (housing association or council), isn’t able to arrange for the adaptations that you need, they may find you an alternative home to suit your needs.

 Care and Repair services